Menu

 At Mellor St Mary CE Primary School we believe in participation and progress for all.
 We aim to create an inclusive culture in our school and value high quality teaching for all learners.

-Wave 1 Quality First Teaching
+High Quality Teaching

 • High expectations which inspire, motivate and challenge pupils

-• Good subject and curriculum knowledge
+• Excellent pedagogical, subject and curriculum knowledge

-Where children need additional support they may be given some Wave 2 intervention to help them ‘Catch Up’ with their peers or prevent a gap from appearing or increasing.
-Wave 2 interventions are often targeted at a group of pupils with similar needs.
-These are monitored for each class using the class provision map as well as individually for children with SEND using the Pupil Overview of Provision (POP) each term.
+When children need additional support they may be given some in class support to help them ‘Keep Up or Catch Up’ with their peers to prevent a gap from appearing or increasing.
+These programmes are research backed and are often targeted at a small group of pupils with similar needs.
+These are monitored by the class teacher and shared with the SENCO, as well as individually with families through termly meetings or for those with SEND using the Pupil Overview of Provision (POP) each term.

 • Handwriting interventions as a small group

-• Phonics catch up groups
+• Phonics keep up / catch up groups

-• Social skills or nurture groups
+• Social skills or nurture style groups

 • Motor skills groups